Gkicks/milestone-project-heritage-housing-issues/README.md

 ### Frameworks and Programs Used

+* CI Python Linter – To check code meets the required standard
 * Codeanywhere – To write the code
 * Github - To save and store files
 * Heroku - To deploy the project
-* Jigsaw Validator – To check code meets the required standard
 * Jupyter Notebooks - Contains the code to explore, clean, feature engineer and model the data
 * Kaggle - The dataset was downloaded from Kaggle
 * Streamlit - Delivers the data app